thirdtank/brut/brutrb.com/javascript.md

 Currently, Brut only supports a single entry point and bundle.
 This could be easily made more flexible if there is a desire to finely tweak the JavaScript loaded on specific pages.

 Brut also does not expose any esbuild configuration.
 This could be provided in the future, but for now, it is hard-coded.

+Brut may provide more direct support for import maps, but as of now, import maps are not widely used outside of Rails, and tend to cause a lot of problems, especially if you aren't able to field an HTTP/2 web server (or even know what that is).